robotology-legacy/icub-gazebo-legacy/README.md

 icub-gazebo
 ===========

 Preliminary files for simulation of the iCub humanoid robot in Gazebo (meshes courtesy of Joseph Salini - UPMC).
+Note that these models are compatible only with the Gazebo versions that use SDF 1.5

 Installation
 ------------